dgisolfi/zCobol/README.md

 ## Usage

-to run the Portable Mainframe COBOL Compiler use the `zcobol` command in the container along with an argument for the file to be used.
+to run the Portable Mainframe COBOL Compiler use the `dos` command in the container along with an argument for the file to be used.